Greece • UNESCO World Heritage Site

 Oracle of Apollo and the Pythia

-Experience the profound spiritual heart of ancient Delphi at the Temple of Apollo, where the mystical Pythia priestess delivered prophecies that influenced major decisions across the Mediterranean world for over a millennium.
-Seated on her sacred tripod above a chasm believed to emit divine vapours, the Pythia entered trance-like states to speak Apollo's words.
-These oracular pronouncements guided everything from military campaigns to colonisation efforts, making Delphi the spiritual centre of the ancient Greek world.
+Experience ancient Delphi's spiritual heart at the Temple of Apollo, where the Pythia priestess delivered prophecies that influenced major Mediterranean decisions for over a millennium.
+Seated on her sacred tripod above a chasm believed to emit divine vapors, the Pythia entered trance-like states to speak Apollo's words.
+These oracular pronouncements guided military campaigns to colonization efforts, making Delphi the spiritual center of the ancient Greek world.
 The oracle's influence extended across cultural boundaries, consulted by kings, generals, and common citizens seeking divine guidance.
-Walking among the temple foundations, visitors can contemplate this extraordinary religious phenomenon that shaped Western civilisation's relationship with the divine.
+Walking among temple foundations, visitors contemplate this extraordinary religious phenomenon that shaped Western civilization's relationship with the divine.

 Must-See